AppD-PS-Innovation-Practice/WindowsEventLog-appd-monitor/README.md

 ## Metrics ##

+### Status ###
 The status of the extension is based upon the existence of the CSV file and the validity of each field.
-All of the metrics are initialized to 0.
-Once validated, it will be updated to 1.

-CSV File exists - only under Status branch
-Status|File

-For each query, these metrics will appear to ensure each query field is valid.
-QUERY_NAME|Log
-QUERY_NAME|Provider
-QUERY_NAME|Severity
-QUERY_NAME|ID
-QUERY_NAME|Time
-QUERY_NAME|Query

-Actual Count of the events returned by the query QUERY_NAME|Count
+Status is based on Bitwise value for each of the steps.

+Bitwise Error Flags for Status.

+EventQueryErrorFlags

+- OK = 0
+- File = 1
+- Log = 2
+- Provider = 4
+- SeverityLevel = 8
+- EventID = 16
+- TimeSpan = 32
+- Query = 64

+### Count ###
+QUERY_NAME|Count represents the actual number of events found.
+If will either be an integer greater than or equal to 0.
+For the count of the events found, 0 represents No events found.
+If the event query fails, the bitwise flag value of 64 will be added, but the eventcount will remain as 0.

 ## Testing ##